upbound/docs/content/all-spaces/spaces/backup-and-restore.md

 #### Single backup

-You can create a manual backup of a managed control plane from the Space cluster:
+You can also create a manual backup of a managed control plane:

 ```yaml
 cat <<EOF | kubectl apply -f -